We believe Culture of Peace can be spread and embraced by everyone in the South Caucasus

 April 2019: During this month the project implemented, with the support of the Black Sea Trust – German Marshall Fund – Robert Bosch Foundation a Training of Trainers on Peace Education and a training course on strategic planning for a Culture of Peace with participants from Armenia, Azerbaijan and Georgia.

-June 2019: On the 13th and 14th of June 2019, we will organize the “Tbilisi Toolfair”, a two days event in which the project and its results will be shared with other organizations, practitioners and stakeholders.
-The “Tbilisi Toolfair” has the support of World Vision, the Black Sea Trust – German Marshall Fund – Robert Bosch Foundation and the Erasmus+ programme of the European Union
+June 2019: On the 13th and 14th of June 2019, we organized the “Tbilisi Toolfair”, a two days event in which the project and its results were shared with other organizations, practitioners and stakeholders.
+The “Tbilisi Toolfair” was organized with the support of World Vision, the Black Sea Trust – German Marshall Fund – Robert Bosch Foundation and the Erasmus+ programme of the European Union

 During 2020: Training, consulting and mentoring educators and coordinators based on our competence framework and strategic planning guidelines.
 Creating a platform of CSOs working towards a Culture of Peace through Peace Education and strategic planning for a Culture of Peace